xwmx/nb/README.md

 ### 🗒 Revision History

 Whenever a note is added, modified, or deleted, `nb` automatically commits the change to git transparently in the background.

-You can view the history of the notebook or an individual note with:
+Use [`nb history`](#history) to view the history of the notebook or an individual note:

 ```bash
 # show history for current notebook